OCA/social/mass_mailing_custom_unsubscribe/README.rst

 Additionally, you can disable this link if you set this parameter to ``False``.

-If this parameter (``mass_mailing.unsubscribe.label``) is not set (or set to ``''``) default 'Click to unsubscribe' link will appear.
-This default text is translatable via *Settings > Translations > Application Terms > Translated terms*.
+If this parameter (``mass_mailing.unsubscribe.label``) does not exist, the default 'Click to unsubscribe' link will appear, with the advantage that it is translatable via *Settings > Translations > Application Terms > Translated terms*.

-Also your unsubscriptors will recieve a beautier good bye page.
+Also your unsubscriptors will recieve a beautier goodbye page.
 You can customize it clicking here **after installing the module**:

 * `Unsubscription successful </page/mass_mail_unsubscription_success>`_.